 But for firms that lack centralized productivity and collaboration tools, this is a major pain point.
 How does management gain insight into the best assets and the best add-ons across hundreds of potential investments?
 How do deal teams prioritize work, manage the diligence process, and evaluate firm cultures so they invest their capital in the most effective way?

 Private Equity firms looking to build or reboot their technology strategy at this moment in history are laser-focused on productivity, process improvement, and operations — especially as it pertains to the deal pipeline and investment process.
-Firms with buy-out funds and distressed asset strategies are especially keen to operationalize their deal flow, committee reviews, and diligence process as the volume of opportunities accelerates into the second half of 2020.
+Firms with buy-out funds and distressed asset strategies are especially keen to operationalize their deal flow, committee reviews, and diligence process as the volume of opportunities accelerates into the future.

 Beyond managing the growing volume of potential investments, firms are increasingly interested in smart, AI-powered tools that bring about a productive edge in day-to-day operations.
 We have been rolling out next-gen tools like Salesforce Inbox to help deal professionals get the early jump on deals through smart meeting scheduling, read receipts that measure client and investor engagement, and more.
 And firms with direct lending operations are extending their productivity in major ways through client-facing portals to securely manage requests and establish direct lines of communication to clients in these highly-volatile times.

 Is your firm looking to boost productivity with AI-powered insights that keep you ahead of the curve?
-Get the full report to learn more about growing 2020 Private Equity trends.
+Get the full report to learn more about Private Equity trends for the future.